 Domonic Rini – Seasons In The Abyss is a natural progression for Slayer.
 This one really, in my eyes was one of the heaviest ones they put out.
 With tracks of “Skeletons of Society” and the title Track “Seasons In The Abyss” it made you want to break something whenever you heard it.

-Jason Bittner – Just spent the last 5 1/2 weeks on tour with Slayer watching them every night…Still one of my favorite bands ever and they still crush every night!
-Seasons- not much need to be said about this album- its my favorite!!!
+Jason Bittner – Just spent the last 5 1/2 weeks on tour with Slayer watching them every night…Still, one of my favorite bands ever and they still crush every night!
+Seasons- not much needs to be said about this album- it’s my favorite!!!
 Well maybe “Reign” is, but this is damn close!

 Davish G. Alvarez – This is my favorite Slayer album, we’ve been talking about covering the title track live.
 The song is unbelievable and is possibly my favorite by the band.
 When this album came out I was listening to a lot of Mercyful Fate, I was looking to discover something new, and you hear that song how it builds, little by little, how the arpeggios come in, and the song keeps building, to me it’s the perfect song.
 They were playing the song live while we were opening up for them, and I watch them do the song and get almost like a holy shit type feeling.
 You see them play the song, and the guitar parts aren’t that complex, but it’s the entire composition, the whole package, how it builds, and changes, and then the end, just an awesome song.